Flux Bug Bounty Program

-The Zel Community and Foundation are happy to announce –“ The Zel Bug Bounty Program ” to reward security researchers and developers who invest their time and effort in finding bugs or exploits and reporting them through the attached procedure for responsible disclosure of qualifying security vulnerabilities.
+The Flux Community and Foundation are happy to announce –“ The Flux Bug Bounty Program ” to reward security researchers and developers who invest their time and effort in finding bugs or exploits and reporting them through the attached procedure for responsible disclosure of qualifying security vulnerabilities.
 Please, contribute to our code! – Daniel Keller CSO

 What can you earn?

 All bugs will be evaluated according to the CVSS scoring scale and rewarded accordingly.
 The CVSS levels are:

 Low: 250 Flux for low order bugs.

 Critical: 3000-5000 Flux

 Bounties are set and paid in Flux only!